-Currently, there is no widely agreed definition of agroecology, or official standards as there are for organic farming..
+Currently, there is no widely agreed definition of agroecology, or official standards as there are for organic farming.
 Different sustainable farming systems have been developed that have modified their practices in different ways to reduce the environmental impact of farming.
 Only Organic Farming has formally recognized standards.
 There are overlapping practices that can create confusion and barriers to innovation and further transitions.
-At the same time there are many modifications to farming, organic or conservation farming), but could improve sustainable farming systems (e.g. low input farming, organic or conservation farming), but could improve sustainability.
+At the same time there are many modifications to farming practices that do not completely belong to one of the sustainable farming systems (e.g. low input farming, organic or conservation farming), but could improve sustainability.
 There are many options for farmers to consider when moving away from conventional farming.
 The many possible transitions towards sustainable farming require a better understanding of farming systems.